LeoMcNaughton/First-Semester-Final/First-Semester-Final-master/README-PASSWORD.md

 #The Password Class
+BbbbB#The Password Class

-This class is a blueprint for a password-object that has a few instance variables, instance methods, and a super important static function.
+This class is a blueprint for a password-object that has a few instance variables, instance methods, and a super important static function.BbbbB

 ##Instance Variables
 The password-object has two instance variables: **publickey** and **privatekey**.